jenspfahl/anotherpass-browserextension/README.md

 - used protocol is HTTP/HTTPS to enable the extension to access the app (HTTPS requires a valid server certificate)
 - to easily find the app, the app device shall use a device name as hostname (default for most Android devices) or the device IP address is needed by the extension
 - a port can be configured on both ends (default 8001)

+# Installing

+This extension is under development and not yet published on any browsers extension stores.
+The plan is to support at least Firefox and Chrome.

+To install this extension you have to clone this repository and use `about:debugging#/runtime/this-firefox` to temporary load this extension to Firefox by selecting the `manifest.json`.

 # Use Cases (outline)